samsquire/ideas4/README.md

 Timing is essential with any upgrade.
 I want software to be updateable from day 1 of development.
 Semantic versioning is a hygiene rule, not every product follows it.
 And when upgrading software timing is of the essence.
 I want to decouple upgrade from timing and cause them to be automatic and seamless.

-# 130 Behaviour trees
+# 130. Behaviour trees

-A modern stack of software is files, processes, loops, threads, network buffers and a sequence of instructions executed by a CPU.
+A modern stack of software is files, processes, loops, threads, network buffers, containers, storage and a sequence of instructions executed by a CPU.

 What if you want to overlay behaviour over existing functionality?
 I want to map computation to computation.

 Do another thing while doing the existing computation.
 Or do the existing computation in a slightly different way.

 For example, you might want to loop over running loops and iterate over them only some of the time.
+Or load balance them or backpressure them.

+Or decide what the behaviour should be.

+Take Kubernetes for example, each field in the YAML causes a slightly different behaviour but YAML is arguably the wrong data structure for deciding an imperative operation.

+What I want to see is the overall loop and customise parts of the loops.

-Perhaps you could look at the beh as behavioural tree of a garbage collector or a web browser.
+Perhaps you could look at a GUI of a behavioural tree of a garbage collector or a web browser.

-You would see all the functions running and a high level perspective of what the software is doing.
+ * You would see all the functions running and a high level perspective of what the software is doing.

 Perhaps you would visualise it as a grid and a tree.
 The grid shows the various objects there are and the state's they are in.